Little Nightmares II: Reception

-Little Nightmares II received "generally favorable" reviews, depending on a platform, according to review aggregator Metacritic.
+Little Nightmares II received "generally favorable" reviews, depending on a platform, according to review aggregator website Metacritic.

 Jordan Devore from Destructoid wrote: "Little Nightmares II has this entertaining intensity to it that's as fun to watch as it is to play."
 He awarded the game an 8.5/10.
 Easy Allies scored the game an 8.5/10, writing: "Little Nightmares II once again takes you on a disturbing journey through a vividly realized world, and the sense of danger and desperation you feel is as chilling as ever."

 Game Informer acclaimed the game, giving a score of 9.25/10 as he wrote: "This impressive follow-up builds on its predecessor with emotional gut punches and unnerving visuals that stick with you."
 GameRevolution wrote: "Little Nightmares 2 succeeds in building on the foundation that the original game laid out.
 The folks at Tarsier Studios have expanded on the story and lore with new characters and settings, added gameplay mechanics that don't overcomplicate the action or bloat the pacing, and proven themselves worryingly imaginative when it comes to thinking up dastardly denizens of a perfectly grim world."
-He scored the game a 7.5/10.
+The game was scored a 7.5/10.
 GamesRadar+ scored the game a 4/5 stars, writing: "An amazing little horror game that can be as frustrating as it is brilliant."
 Hardcore Gamer rated the game a 4/5.
-He wrote: "That same distortion and monstrous-like exaggeration of previous may be out in full force once again, but Little Nightmares II succeeds on its bolder and more refined continuation from the 2017 original."
+Jordan Helm wrote: "That same distortion and monstrous-like exaggeration of previous may be out in full force once again, but Little Nightmares II succeeds on its bolder and more refined continuation from the 2017 original."